All the news from musical projects…

 As the name “Metamorphoses” suggests, our aim is to continuously evolve together through repertoire and through future collaborations with other artists be they musicians, actors, singers, or visual artists.
 While we will naturally perform the household works of Mozart and Schumann, we also seek to explore lesser-known works of outstanding quality, as well as commission new works for our virtuosic yet soulful ensemble.
 We have already compiled a list of hundreds of existing works to keep us busy for a long, long time.
 Have a look at our short film, hopefully we’ll be coming your way very soon.

-I recently played the Messiaen Quartet for the End of Time at St. John’s Smith Square in London.
-It was an unforgettable experience playing chamber ensemble with James Ehnes, Alban Gerhardt, and Steven Osborne.
+OTHER NEWS….Playing the Messiaen Quartet for the End of Time at St. John’s Smith Square in London was an unforgettable experience.
+It was a privilege sharing the stage with James Ehnes, Alban Gerhardt, and Steven Osborne.
 We made a little movie to help with the marketing of the concert, but it came out rather nicely and so I’ll share it with you, here.
 If you don’t yet know Messiaen’s masterpiece, please seek it out.
 Messiaen wrote the quartet in a prisoner-of-war camp in Görlitz, where it also received its first performance.
 Hearing this work, especially live, might just change your life.

 If you’d like to book Jean or Metamorphoses for a concert,